phaserjs/phaser/README.md

 * Filter.addToWorld allows you to quickly create a Phaser.Image object at the given position and size, with the Filter ready applied to it.
 This can eliminate lots of duplicate code.
 * Tiled 0.13.0 added support for layer data compression when exporting as JSON.
 This means that any .tmx stored using base64 encoding will start exporting layer data as a base64 encoded string rather than a native array.
 This update adds in automatic support for this as long as the data isn't compressed.
 For IE9 support you'll need to use the new polyfill found in the resources folder (thanks @noidexe #2084)
 * You can now load single layer Pyxel Edit TileMaps as an atlas (thanks @joshpmcghee #2050)
+* Canvas.getSmoothingPrefix will return the vendor prefixed smoothing enabled value from the context if set, otherwise null.

 ### Updates